SalihTalha/fit_diet/README.md

-# fit_diet
+# Fit Diet
-This is our school project that written with Flutter.
+An application that helps dieticians plan and track people's diets.
+This project was written with Flutter and uses Firebase as a database.

 ![image](https://user-images.githubusercontent.com/47334156/142261773-cee6a633-3287-4527-b938-3cc43d30bd4e.png)